code-mc/linear-time-picker/README.md

  - Customizable to fit your application design
  - Occlusion detection
  - 24 hour and AM/PM modes based on the device's time settings
+ - Public API you can use to create your own Linear Picker View

 # Usage